coveooss/cachemere/README.md

 ## Design Overview
 ### Background
-At its core, a cache has much in common with a hash map - both are datastructures used for associating a key with a value.
+At its core, a cache has much in common with a hash map; both are datastructures used for associating a key with a value.
 The main difference between the two structures is that a cache usually introduces an additional set of constraints to prevent it from growing too much in memory.
 Some implementations restrict the _number_ of items allowed at once in the cache, others restrict the total amount of _memory used_ by the cache, while some do away with the size constraints entirely and instead restrict the _amount of time_ an item can stay in the cache before expiring.

-With these constraints in mind, it follows that the main goal of a good caching algorithm is to identify as accurately as possible the _best_ items to keep in cache, as well as to provide some kind of ordering mechanism to select which item should be evicted first if need be.
+A **caching scheme** is the set of algorithms used to select which items should be kept in cache over others.
+Since many different metrics can be prioritized when implementing a cache, there is no _one-size-fits-all_ caching scheme (e.g. a CPU cache usually only needs to prioritize the cache hit ratio, while a web server cache also needs to consider latency on cache miss).

+Because of this impossiblity to get a single well-performing and reusable caching scheme, many organizations and products fall back on using a simple [Least-Recently Used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) cache everywhere.
+Although LRU is certainly _suitable_ for most use cases it is far from optimal, and using it without an afterthought might lead to excessive memory usage or degraded performance.

+Cachemere is designed with the explicit goal of providing a single reusable cache that can be customized to use different schemes, allowing applications to get the maintability benefits of a single cache implementation, while at the same time getting all the performance benefits of a purpose-built cache.

 ### Modular Policy Design

-Cachemere tries to tackle this goal in a modular fashion with the concept of _policies_.
+Cachemere tackles this goal in a modular fashion with the concept of _policies_.
 A `cachemere::Cache` is parameterized by an **Insertion Policy** and an **Eviction Policy**.

 Broadly speaking, the job of an **Insertion Policy** is to determine whether an item should be inserted or kept in cache, while the job of an **Eviction